MediaComem/docker-brownbag/README.md

 ### Horizontal scaling

 Let's say we expect many users to use our to-do app, and we're worried that our new infrastructure won't be able to handle the load.
-We're going to [scale horizontally][horizontal-scaling] by deploying multiple containers for our Node.js application.
+We're going to [**scale horizontally**][horizontal-scaling] by deploying **multiple containers for our Node.js application**.

-(We'll keep only 1 MongoDB server container for now, because setting up MongoDB replication is a bit more complicated.)
+(As mentioned before, we'll keep only 1 MongoDB server container running, because setting up MongoDB replication takes a bit more work.)

 If you've followed the previous examples, run the following command to bring down the entire infrastructure (except persistent data volumes):

 ```bash
 $> docker-compose down